Kokuba/Kokuba/README.md

-- 👋 Hi, I’m @Kokuba
+- 👋 Hi, I’m Emmanuel
-- 👀 I’m interested in creating a website
+- 👀 I’m interested in Cybersecurity
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning how to use Network analytics tools
-- 💞️ I’m looking to collaborate on working on a website and deploying an app
+- 💞️ I’m looking to collaborate on working and learning together in this cybersecurity journey
-- 📫 How to reach me +2338135440026 on Watsapp
+- 📫 How to reach me +2338135440026 on Whatsapp

 <!---
 Kokuba/Kokuba is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.